cryptocreeper94-sudo/darkwavepulse/public/docs/DWT_WHITEPAPER.md

 ## Disclaimer

 This whitepaper is for informational purposes only and does not constitute financial, investment, or legal advice.
 Cryptocurrency investments are highly speculative and involve substantial risk of loss.
-The value of DWAV tokens may fluctuate significantly.
+The value of DWT tokens may fluctuate significantly.
 Only invest what you can afford to lose.
 Past performance does not guarantee future results.
 Do your own research before making any investment decisions.

 Nothing in this document should be construed as a solicitation of investment or an offer to sell securities.
-DWAV tokens are utility tokens intended for use within the DarkWave ecosystem and should not be purchased as investments or with any expectation of profit.
+DWT tokens are utility tokens intended for use within the DarkWave ecosystem and should not be purchased as investments or with any expectation of profit.

 ---